Skip to main content

 The Comparison Summary tab summarizes the metrics and calculations for each proposed project and the no-build scenario.

-From this screen, the various projects can be compared to each other, and the design with the greatest impact, and benefit-cost ratio can be easily identified.
+From this screen, projects can be compared, and the design with the greatest impact and benefit-cost ratio can be easily identified.

-(The Comparison Summary screen, comparing a proposed project, with the no-build scenario)
+(The Comparison Summary screen, comparing two proposed projects)

 Reference Table Tab